YajuanLin/Marine-Mammal-Metabarcoding_Shuai-Gu/README.md

-# Dolphin body-site microbiome — analysis code by Shuai Gu
+# Dolphin body-site microbiome — analysis code

-Code to reproduce the bioinformatic and statistical analyses and the figures in Fiori et al., *Sex, contraceptives, and social grouping shape the structure of dolphin-associated microbiomes* (submitted to *Animal Microbiome*).
+Developed and maintained by Shuai Gu, shuai.gu@yahoo.com Code to reproduce the bioinformatic and statistical analyses and the figures in Fiori et al., *Sex, contraceptives, and social grouping shape the structure of dolphin-associated microbiomes* (submitted to *Animal Microbiome*).